 Walker had released 23 albums and toured the world virtually non-stop.
 He has garnered four Blues Music Awards (and has been nominated a whopping 52 times).
 Walker holds an international reputation as one of the blues’ most prolific and talented stars.
 He’s also recorded as a guest with some of the blues world’s best-known artists.
 Makes appearances on Grammy-winning records by B.B.
 King and James Cotton.
 His Alligator debut, Hellfire, took the blues world by storm in 2012.
 He receives the Living Blues Critics’ Award for “Blues Album Of The Year.”
 The Chicago Tribune said, “His playing is ferocious.
 His solos spin wilder and wilder with the kind of fierce embellishments that Jimi Hendrix might’ve conjured.”
 The success of the album helps land Walker and his band on TBS’s “CONAN” to perform “Ride All Night.”

 Walker’s audience continues to grow, as his touring schedule continues to expand.
 He’s plays all over the U.S. and Canada, major European festivals including The North Sea Jazz Festival.
 Other stops include Glastonbury, Notodden and Montreux, as well as festivals in Japan, Australia, Taiwan, Ireland, Turkey, and Brazil.
 Now, with Hornet’s Nest, Walker is excited about bringing even more people to his music.
 “Blues is a big tent,” he says, “morphing into a bigger tent.
 Young folks like good blues when they hear it, and I’m here to make sure they listen.”
+Now with 28 albums under his belt, we think he’s doing just fine!
 For more information on this iconic musician, Click here: https://www.joelouiswalker.com/